Manaslu Circuit Budget Trek Overview

 The Larkya La Pass (5,160m) is the most important part of the trek, and the glacier, lakes, and gorgeous natural surroundings make it even more delightful.

 This Budget Manaslu Circuit Trek is designed for those trekkers, who wish to be a part of Nepal's remote, pristine, adventurous, and less explored trekking destinations with less expense.
-This inexpensive trekking package can also be customized in terms of the itinerary and many other features, depending on your needs, availability, and timing.
+Like 16 Days Manaslu Circuit Trek, this inexpensive trekking package can also be customized in terms of the itinerary and many other features, depending on your needs, availability, and timing.

 - Short 14 Days including arrival and departure